Locations

 Indirect Access Defined: Indirect (or “digital”) access refers to any scenario where SAP’s core (ECC or S/4HANA) is used by people or processes through a non-SAP application or interface.

-In practice, this covers CRM/portal users, bots, IoT devices, and other devices that trigger SAP transactions without logging into SAP directly.
+In practice, this encompasses CRM/portal users, bots, IoT devices, and other devices that trigger SAP transactions without requiring a direct SAP login.

 (One narrow exception is a true “static read”: e.g., a scheduled data export by a licensed user where no updates or triggers occur – SAP’s policy is that such strictly one-way reads do not require extra licenses.)

-Real-World Examples: SAP considers many modern integrations as indirect access.
-Common scenarios include:
+SAP considers many modern integrations as indirect access.

 In each case, SAP’s position is that the external system is leveraging SAP’s intellectual property – the ERP is doing work on behalf of end users – and thus, licenses are due.